Sukeltaja-Appi/main/frontend/frontend.md

 ### [tcomb-form-native](https://github.com/gcanti/tcomb-form-native)

-Styled and auto-validated forms for React Native.
-Not maintained that much anymore, and at least on iOS Expo (production mode) opening views with forms [dropped some frames](https://github.com/Sukeltaja-App/sukeltaja-frontend/issues/18).
-Might need replacement in the future.
+Stylized and auto-validated forms for React Native.
+Not maintained that much anymore, and at least on iOS (Expo production mode) opening views with forms [dropped some frames](https://github.com/Sukeltaja-App/sukeltaja-frontend/issues/18).
+Might need a replacement in the future.